shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

 Output: decimal SI days since J2000.0, %.9f, no unit suffix.

-Specifier bfind -printf btime -f
+Specifier bfind -printf btime / bgpucap -f

 %Wt File mtime Command end wall time